wallarm/product-documentation/docs/latest/user-guides/rules/api-abuse-url.md

 1. Optionally, in the comment, specify the reason of creating the rule for this URL/request type.

+Note that you can temporarily disable the exception for the URL and/or request type without deleting the rule: to do that, select the **Default** mode.
+You can go back to **Do not check for bot activity** at any moment later.

 ## Rule examples

-### Specific requests should not be checked for bot activities

-If you need to turn off a bot protection (mark a good bot) for a long period of time and do not want to manipulate IPs related to bots by placing or removing them from [exception list](../../about-wallarm/api-abuse-prevention.md#exception-list), you can do that by creating the **Set API Abuse Prevention mode** rule for specific request headers, and setting the mode to **Do not check for bot activity** so that such request will not get blocked.
+### Marking legitimate bot by its request headers

-In this example we set not to check for bot activities in GET requests from the Klaviyo/1.0 user agent for specific URIs:
+Suppose your application is integrated with the Klaviyo marketing automation tool having multiple IPs that send requests.
+So we set not to check for automated (bot) activities in GET requests from the `Klaviyo/1.0` user agent for specific URIs:

 ![!Do not check for bot activity for requests with specific headers](../../images/user-guides/rules/api-abuse-url-request.png)

-Note that you can temporarily disable the exception for this type of requests without deleting the rule: to do that, select the **Default** mode.
-You can go back to **Do not check for bot activity** at any moment later.

-### Specific endpoint in your API inventory should not be checked for bot activities
+### Disabling protection from bots for testing endpoint

-Let's say you have your API inventory discovered the [**API Discovery**](../../about-wallarm/api-discovery.md) module and you have the endpoint that belongs to your application.
+Let's say you have the endpoint that belongs to your application.
 The application should be protected from bot activities but the testing endpoint should be an exception.

-General protection is configured by API Abuse profile, exception for the endpoint is set via the **Set API Abuse Prevention mode** rule set to **Do not check for bot activity**.
+Also, you have your API inventory discovered the [**API Discovery**](../../about-wallarm/api-discovery.md) module.

 In this case it is easier to create rule from the **API Discovery** list of endpoints.
 Go there, find your endpoint and initiate rule creation from its page:

 ![!Creating Set API Abuse Prevention mode for API Discovery endpoint](../../images/user-guides/rules/api-abuse-url.png)

-Note that you can temporarily disable the exception for the endpoint without deleting the rule by selecting the **Default** mode.
-You can go back to **Do not check for bot activity** at any moment later.